 Is it safe to play the Benslow Music pianos and instruments?

 Music stands will be wiped down periodically (or bring your own if preferred) as will piano stools.
 Special care of our pianos will follow expert guidance.
-Pianists please wash hands carefully before and after playing each time; we recommend you wear a face mask to minimise spread of moisture on to music desk and keys; keys will be cleaned each day and may be wiped by players with slightly damp (not wet) soapy cloth under supervision.
+Pianists please wash and sanitise hands carefully before and after playing each time; we recommend you wear a face mask to minimise spread of moisture on to music desk and keys; keys will be cleaned each day and may be wiped by players with a slightly damp (not wet) cloth under supervision.
 Sanitiser gel will be available in each practice room.

 What is the cleaning regime?